weixiongchang/OBS/README.md

 # OBS
-How to use OBS(Object Storage Services) Open Telekom Cloud with different programming language or different tools
+How to use OBS(Object Storage Services) in Open Telekom Cloud with different programming language or different tools

 1.python: boto3